-City staff began sample collection in early July and expect sampling to be completed by the end of September 2016.
-All samples will be submitted to a certified laboratory and tested for lead.
+City staff began sample collection in early July of 2016 and finished sampling at the end of September 2016.
+All samples were submitted to a certified laboratory and tested for lead.
 For more information on the lead testing initiative, see our lead testing FAQ

 As sample results